hhiroshell/kustomize-go-exec-plugin/README.md

 $ export KUSTOMIZE_PLUGIN_HOME=$(pwd)/plugin
 ```

-Now, you can use the "SecretGenerator" sample plugin by executing the `kustomize` command as follows.
+Now, you can use the sample plugins by executing the `kustomize` command as follows.

 ```console
 $ kustomize build --enable-alpha-plugins example/secret-generator
 ```

 ### How to write the kustomization.yaml
-Sample plugin binaires can run as Go CLI commands.
-You can see all flags of plugins by executing `help` subcommands.
+Sample plugin binaries can run as Go CLI commands.
+So you can see all flags of plugins by executing with the `--help` flag.

 ```console
 $ plugin/hhiroshell.github.com/v1/secretgenerator/SecretGenerator --help